cllckn/software-testing/assignments/creative-exam.md

   The **report** should provide a clear and concise explanation of your study and must include the following sections:

-  * Objective

-  Clearly state the purpose and goals of your project.
+  * Objective: Clearly state the purpose and goals of your project.
 What problem are you addressing, and what do you aim to achieve?

-  * Methodology

-  Describe the methods, tools, and technologies used in the development of your project.
+  * Methodology: Describe the methods, tools, and technologies used in the development of your project.